-Alabama One Credit Union will never initiate contact with its members to obtain or verify any account or personal information.
+Alabama ONE will never initiate contact with its members to obtain or verify any account or personal information.
 Account and personal information includes account number, credit or debit card number, social security number, and/or online banking credentials.
-If you receive any request for this information, disconnect the call and immediately call the Credit Union at 205-759-1595 or 800-225-0110, or e-mail us at email@example.com to report the activity.
+If you receive any request for this information, disconnect the call and immediately call the Credit Union at 205-759-1595 or 800-225-0110, or e-mail us at firstname.lastname@example.org to report the activity.

 Debit and Credit Card Fraud